CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

         npm start
         ```

-31. The test harness should start, if not then copy the address and paste it in a new browser window.
+31. The test harness should start, if not then copy the address and paste it in a new browser window  of edge.
 Try dragging the items and see if the behaviour functions as expected.

       ![](images/L02/imagee29u.png)

+    > **Note**: If you receive a pop-up for Internet Explorer, close it, then copy the localhost URL and paste it into a new tab in Edge.

      > **Note**: If the test harness didn't start as expected you are not able to see the expected output as mentioned.
 Please verify that you have followed the previous instructions and added the code correctly in the **Manifest and Index** files.